Balkans lift otherwise gloomy Emerging Europe outlook for 2023

 Southeast Europe stands out

 Among the EU members in Southeastern Europe, Romania (3.0%) and Croatia (2.5%) are projected to have relatively strong growth.
-Similarly, the Western Balkan economies of Montenegro (3.5%), Kosovo (3.4%) and (3.3%) will have some of the fastest growth rates in the region.
+Similarly, the Western Balkan economies of Montenegro (3.5%), Kosovo (3.4%) and Albania (3.3%) will have some of the fastest growth rates in the region.

 “The Southeast Europe sub-region is doing better than some other parts of Central, Eastern and Southeast Europe.
 In most sub-regions we are covering, there has been an aggressive deceleration in growth on an annual basis that continued in the first quarter of this year,” said Astrov during a webinar to present the report on July 5.